Ilam province: Geography

 Ilam province, with an area of 20150 km2, is the 22nd largest province in Iran.
 It is located in the southwest of the country, in Central Zagros, and is bordered by Iraq to the west, Khuzestan province to the south, Lorestan province to the east, and Kermanshah province to the north.

-Ilam province is situated at the southwestern edge of Zagros mountains and right at the transition between the Arabian and the Iranian plateaus.
+Ilam province is situated at the southwestern edge of the Zagros Mountains and right at the transition between the Arabian and the Iranian plateaus.
 Because of this, it is divided into two distinct natural areas; The northern and eastern parts are mountainous, whereas the southwest is covered with low plains that extend to the Iraqi and Khuzestan borders.

 The mountains in the north and east are mostly parallel, running in the northwest–southeast direction.
 These mountains are separated by plains and rolling hills that are mostly used to grow crops and orchards by settlers.

 The most prominent mountain in Ilam province is Kabir Kouh, which is located in the eastern part of the province, stretching 160 km from near Pol-e Zal in the southeast to Mishkhas village near Ilam city in the northwest.
-The highest point in province, Kan Seifi peak with 2775 m above sea level, is part of Kabir Kouh range.
+The highest point in the province, Kan Seifi peak with 2775 m above sea level, is part of Kabir Kouh range.